wave-centre/cibig/docs/course_materials/OMICS/omics.md

 bcftools call --help
 ```

-First, generate a vcf file from the bcffile for the 2 samples
+First, generate a vcf file from the bcffile for the 2 samples.

 Look at the first 50 lines of the VCF file